Null-Space Diffusion Distillation Unlocks Speed, Fidelity and Realism in Lensless Imaging: Null-space diffusion distillation for lensless imaging

-{\bf Student predictor.} We reuse a pretrained diffusion UNet \(g_\theta\) as the main backbone and fine-tune it to predict a \emph{null-space residual}.
-Because \(g_\theta\) expects 3 input channels, we prepend a lightweight ``input reducer'' \(g_\phi\) (a small UNet) that maps the 6-channel tensor \(\mathbf z\) to 3 channels:
+\textbf{Student predictor.} We reuse a pretrained diffusion UNet \(g_\theta\) as the main backbone and fine-tune it to predict a residual correction relative to the anchor \(\mathbf A^\dagger\mathbf y\), similar to DDNM+.
+Since \(g_\theta\) expects 3-channel inputs, we prepend a lightweight input reducer \(g_\phi\) UNet (architecture details in the supplementary) that maps the 6-channel tensor \(\mathbf z\) to 3 channels: